innovationOUtside/vce-generic-guide/g-introduction-core.md

 ## Where next?

 The next section, {numref}`g-compute_home.md#compute-home-online-vce`, {ref}`g-compute_home.md#compute-home-online-vce`, describes how to get started with the Open University online hosted VCE.
 There are then two sections — {numref}`g-local_vce_quickstart.md#local-vce-quick-start` ({ref}`g-local_vce_quickstart.md#local-vce-quick-start`) and {numref}`g-local_vce_detailed.md#local-vce-detailed-guidance` ({ref}`g-local_vce_detailed.md#local-vce-detailed-guidance`) — that describe how to install a locally run version of the VCE on your own computer.
 If you want to retain access to the VCE at the end of the module, the local VCE will remain available on your computer until you decide to delete it.
 You do not need to read those sections if you only wish to use the hosted Compute Home service.

-Several sections then follow that describe how to get started using the environment, how to make it more accessible to your needs, and how to troubleshoot any issues that arise.